Damages in Gas and Electricity Arbitrations

 In practice, we have seen both approaches applied in the same case to help build the body of evidence as to the quantum of damage.

-In some sectors it is possible to observe around the time of the breach the value of transactions for similar assets and to use those values to estimate the effect of the breach on value.
+In some sectors, it is possible to observe around the time of a breach the value of transactions for similar assets and to use those values to estimate the effect of the breach on value.
 In electricity and gas, assets tend to be unique in the sense that there is no precise replica of a gas field or power station, and a trading or retail supply company has its own set of contracts and customers.
 This may make it difficult to find sufficiently comparable transactions.

 To calculate damage, one would most likely need to revert to the second approach: estimating the change in value over time because of the breach.
 To simplify the discussion, we describe this approach in terms of the early termination of a long-run contract to deliver gas or electricity to the wholesale market.
 However, many of the same principles can be applied to delayed power station commissioning, expropriation or excessive pricing.